DanMurath/portfolio/README.md

 # Portfolio

+You can visit the site [1]:https://danmurath.github.io/portfolio/#/ "here".

 This project was made with React.
 I designed this Portfolio specifically to be consice and straight to the point, all while being aesthetically pleasing.
+This site is completely responsive.

 ### React Router